JoshT1/JoshT1/README.md

   </a>
   </div>

-  ### I'm Josh Taylor, an aspiring software developer with a passion for C# and Python programming.
+  ### My name is Josh Taylor, I am an aspiring software developer with a passion for C# and Python programming.

   ---